ehabsmh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 6: Creates a new local var
 Script 7: Creates a script that creates a new global variable.
 Script 8: Print the addition with a variable value.
+Script 9: prints the result of a variable divided by another variable, followed by a new line.